 We often get questions about the possibility of visiting a factory or a workshop in Murano and witnessing the creation of famous Murano Glass.
-Unfortunately the artisans we work with and many other high quality Murano glass artists do not open the doors of their workshops to tourists.
-The main reasons are:
+Unfortunately the artisans we work with and many other high quality Murano glass artists do not open the doors of their workshops to tourists and here is why:

 - The artisans consider their business a serious affair and heavily guard their glass-making secrets, so they would like to avoid any unnecessary distractions or intrusions